Virtual Butterlamp for

 His Holiness the Dalai Lama, Mind of Clear Light: Advice on Living Well and Dying Consciously

-"W hether you live a day, a week, a month a year, make that time meaningful.
+"Whether you live a day, a week, a month a year, make that time meaningful.
 Involve your thoughts in what is beneficial in the long run.
 The longer you live, the more beneficial it will be."

-Tsele Natsok Rangdrol, THE MIRROR OF MINDFULNESS: The Cycle of the Four Bardos
+Tsele Natsok Rangdrol, The Mirror of Mindfulness: The Cycle of the Four Bardos

-Presentation of Tibetan Buddhist teachings on the endless cycle of experience, the four bardos: life, death, after-death,
+Presentation of Tibetan Buddhist teachings on the endless cycle of experience, the four bardos: life, death, after-death, and rebirth.
+Instruction is aimed at inspiring and helping the practitioner achieve liberation from deluded existence and awaken to complete enlightenment for the benefit of others.

 Dudjom Rinpoche, COUNSELS FROM MY HEART